shehreendheda/katacoda-scenarios/logsintrov2/querylogs/step1.md

     Copy the part of the log message that reads `An error occured`{{copy}}, and close the log side panel.

     In the search field, click the X for `ERROR` to delete it.
-Now, paste the log message text `"An error occured"`{{copy}} in the search field.
+Now, paste the log message text `"An error occured"`{{copy}} in the search field and press Enter.
 Notice the same list of logs appears.

     Delete the `An error occured` text from the search field and press Enter.
 Select `Error` under the **Status** facet again.